TABurrows/taburrows.github.io/_docs/google-cloud/networks-Interconnects.md

 For Layer 3 Connections:
 - traffic is passed to the SP network, the SP Provider establishes a BGP Session between your Cloud Routers and their on-prem routers for each VLAN Attachment
 - here the SP establishes a BGP Session between the VPC Cloud Routers and the SP's Routers, whilst no BGP Session needs to established between the SP and the Customer

+nb.
+LACP will need to be configured on all Interconnects: Google uses this technology so that they can expand the circuit later if required (after 24 hours, Google automatically test for basic IP Connectivity and LACP membership can be established)